Growing Blueberries in Containers

 Two blueberry varieties stay small and won’t need extensive pruning to thrive in your containers:

 * Northern Highbush ‘Top Hat’ grows best in cold climates (USDA zones 3-7)

 * Southern Highbush ‘Sunshine Blue’ also known as the Southern Patio Blueberry, it does well in warm climates (USDA zones 5-10)

 Blueberries have wide, shallow roots.
 Place a bare root or a transplant into a 5-10 gallon container.
 After a couple of years, shift up to a wider container, such as a half-barrel.

 Is your soil alkaline?
 Growing acid-loving blueberries in containers, with an acid potting soil mix or a 50-50 mix of peat and potting soil, is a simple solution to that problem.

 In our video, Growing Blueberries, Tricia creates a container soil mix of half organic potting soil and half Coco Peat (a sustainable alternative to peat moss).
-You can also use the prepared acid soil mixes sold for rhododendrons, azaleas, and camellias, like the Dr. Earth’s Acid Lovers Premium Soil.
+You can also use the prepared acid soil mixes sold for rhododendrons, azaleas, and camellias, but do not use any mixes that contain redwood sawdust as an ingredient.
+It is not recommended for blueberries.

 Blueberries must have acid soil, pH 5.0 to 5.5.
 You should monitor the soil pH throughout the year with a pH test kit.